 - Add in thickened flax, maple syrup and vanilla essence.

-- Fold in oats, oat flour, baking powder, baking soda and salt.
+- Fold in oats, oat flour, plain flour (or GF flour mix), baking powder, baking soda and salt.
 Mix well.

 - Finally, mix in chocolate (chopped up into chunks) or raisins.